 Protecting and restoring ecosystems is critical to limiting global temperature rise to 1.5°C.1 This requires an unprecedented amount of financing that governments cannot provide within the short available timeframe until 2050.
 The Voluntary Carbon Market (VCM) offers a unique opportunity to channel international and domestic investment into landscape conservation and restoration, complementing and strengthening government targets in achieving a state of net-zero emissions by 2050.
-The estimated mitigation potential of land-based NBS, by avoiding and reducing GHG emissions and enhancing carbon sinks, amounts to around 12 Gt CO2e per year.2 The VCM is currently only tapping into a small portion of this potential.
+The estimated mitigation potential of land-based NBS, by avoiding and reducing CO2 emissions and enhancing carbon sinks, amounts to around 10 Gt CO2e per year, or 27% of global annual CO2 emissions.2 The VCM is currently only tapping into a small portion of this potential.
 To date, a little under 0.5 Gt CO2e has been issued as carbon credits from NBS since inception of the market.